Why Port Forwarding?

 Configuring Port Forwarding on your Router

-This is more complicated and will require access to your router, but it will be more reliable.ย
+This is more complicated and will require access to your router, but it will be more reliable.

-- Make sure your computer has a static IP address assigned, Guide below here:ย
+- Make sure your computer has a static IP address assigned, Guide below here:

-- Find your Router Model on this Website and check:ย
+- Find your Router Model on this Website and check:

 https://portforward.com/router.htm

-- Follow the steps for opening the port you chose in-game (5100 for example) to your computerย
+- Follow the steps for opening the port you chose in-game (5100 for example) to your computer.

-We know not everyone’s circumstances and network-situation allow for this.
 But we hope you can make it work for an overall more reliable multiplayer-experience in Elite: Dangerous.

 Special thanks to CMDR Mgram for his previous posts on Port Forwarding in Elite